 Embracing the Island Pace: Relaxation is Key

 Once you're on the ferry, take a deep breath and embrace the island pace.
-The ferry ride itself is part of the experience, offering stunning views of Vineyard Sound and the surrounding islands.
+But the ferry ride itself is part of the experience, offering stunning views of Vineyard Sound and the surrounding islands.
 Relax on the deck, soak up the sun, and enjoy the fresh sea air.
 This is your opportunity to disconnect from the mainland's hustle and bustle and prepare for the tranquility of Martha's Vineyard.

 Utilizing Onboard Amenities: Comfort and Convenience